 'Have' indicates ownership, here.

 'Have' indicates eating, here.

-Verbs like 'smell, taste, see, feel, hear' can be both state or action verbs.
-For example, we use 'smell' as a state verb to describe how somebody or something smells and what's their odor.
+Verbs like 'smell', 'taste', 'see', 'feel', and 'hear' can be used both as state and action verbs.
+For example, we use 'smell' as a state verb to describe how somebody or something smells.
 But 'smell' can also be an action verb describing the act of smelling something.